aeyakovenko/aeyakovenko.github.io/resume.md

 ##### Senior Engineer, 2006 - 2009
 ##### Engineer, 2003 - 2006
    * Heterogenous Multicore Compute
-   Lead development of a brand new technology featured in [Hexagon SDK] for of-loading computations between ARM and DSP co-processors on Qualcomm's mobile chips.
+   Lead development of a brand new technology featured in [Hexagon SDK] for off-loading computations between ARM and DSP co-processors on Qualcomm's mobile chips.
 Developed several [patents], and ported to [Linux Kernel], Windows and Qnx.
 Enabled 15x reduction in power consumption in select Compute Vision algorithms.
    * Mobile Operating Systems
    Lead development of Inter-Process Communication for BREW, Qualcomm's mobile operating systems.
 Developed secure frameworks for 3rd party applications and developer tools for analyzing performance and use.
 Developed a custom compiler for Interface Description Language achieving a 2x reduction in minimum memory requirements for the entire operating system.
    * QChat Push To Talk